jthies/dcse-summerschool/gpu-lab/README.md

 - Before compiling the CPU version, type ``source env.sh`` to load the right compilers and libraries.
 - Test that your implementation produces correct results by comparing the printed values of b with the ones obtained with the sequential and/or BLAS implementations.
-- If you get stuck, you may look in the ``solution`` folder for owrking versions.
+- If you get stuck, you may look in the ``solution`` folder for oworking versions.

+## What you will learn/practice here

+- offloading computations to the GPU with OpenMP,
+- keeping data on the GPU between calls,
+- calling optimized GPU library routines (CuBLAS here)
+- estimating the performance difference between CPU and GPU

 ## Your tasks